ucsb-cs156-s23/team03-staff/issues/issue01_set_up_qa_deployment copy.md

       * <https://ucsb-cs156.github.io/topics/oauth/oauth_google_setup.html>
       * <https://ucsb-cs156.github.io/topics/dokku/environment_variables.html>

-- [ ] Your team's team02-prod app is configured with the
+- [ ] Your team's team02-qa app is configured with the
       environment variables `PRODUCTION=true` and
       `ADMIN_EMAILS=...`.

+      (Note that we set `PRODUCTION=true` even on the qa instance.
+This is understandably confusing,
+      but if you read the section of the web page linked below about what  `PRODUCTION=true` it should be more clear why we do that.)

       * <https://ucsb-cs156.github.io/topics/dokku/environment_variables.html>